 - Make sure you understand the correct claims process for your warranty provider and always get authorization or approval before allowing any repairs to be done on your vehicle.

-With the right coverage, an aftermarket automobile warranty can be a great investment.
+With the right coverage, an vehicle protection plan can be a great investment.
 By understanding the terms of your contract and following the above tips, you can avoid the financial stress of unexpected breakdowns and enjoy the peace of mind knowing that the right coverage is in place whenever you need it.
+Call us at (800) 724-8141 for a free, no-hassle quote experience to get your vehicle protected.
+We’re autopom! – A trusted partner in protecting your vehicle!